From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Conclusion and future plans

 \section{Conclusion and future plans}

-The purpose of this work is to add to the discourse on evaluating AI safety in a more rigorous fashion.
-We have extended on previous work through an ensemble of biologically and economically relevant multi-agent, multi-objective environments and proto-cooperative tests.
+The purpose of this work is to add to the discourse on evaluating AI alignment and safety in a more rigorous way.
+Previous work was extended through an ensemble of biologically and economically relevant multi-agent, multi-objective environments and proto-cooperative tests.

+Suffice to say, if throughout a statistically significant number of runs an RL or LLM agent would fail even once, there might be considerable risks in long-term deployment of the said agent in the real world.
+For example, in the multi-trial experiments with DQN learning, the author saw cases where the agent performed notably well in 95\% of trials, yet failed badly in 5\% of trials.